How To Solve The “You’re Always Working” Argument Once And For All

 Work has a way of, well, getting in the way.
-In any relationship, there are going to be nights, weekends, and even holidays, where one parent is forced to stay late at the office or spend the day behind the warm glow of a computer or phone screen.
-Recitals will be missed, dinner reservations will have to be canceled, family plans will have to be rearranged.
-These incidents, when isolated and spaced far apart, rarely have any long-term impact on a relationship and, after a few words and a mea culpa or two, tend to fade away.
+In any relationship, there are going to be nights, weekends, and even holidays, where one person is forced to stay late at the office or spend the day behind the warm glow of a computer screen.
+Recitals will be missed, dinner reservations canceled, family plans rearranged.
+These incidents, when isolated and spaced far apart, rarely have any long-term impact on a relationship and, after a few words and a mea culpa or two, tend to fade.

-However, when the scales begin to slip out of balance on a more regular basis and one partner is habitually working late, bringing work home, or going into the office on weekends, the hard feelings linger.
-Even if the other partner isn’t consciously saying, “I am choosing to go to work rather than be with you,” the fact remains that, by doing just that, even as a result of external pressure, they are making the choice to not be present, and that leads to emotional distress on both sides.
+However, when the balance shifts on a more regular basis and one partner is often working late, bringing work home, or going into the office on weekends, the hard feelings linger.
+That person is likely working hard to remain employed and earn a good living for their family.
+But even if they’re not consciously saying, “I am choosing to go to work rather than be with you,” the fact remains that, by doing just that, they are not emotionally present, which may lead to resentment and distress on both sides.
 This is an undeniably tricky problem to solve.
 But here’s how to go about it.

 Why The “You’re Always Working” Argument Arises

 According to Gabrielle Freire, a Los Angeles-based marriage and family therapist, there are a number of reasons for a partner to overwork.
-“That person may be feeling stress or pressure either from work or from their partner,” says Freire.
+“That person may be feeling stress or pressure either from work or from their partner,” she says.
 “For example, the workaholic may be working hard to impress their boss, or to keep up with the couples’ or the family’s lifestyle.”

 When persistent working threatens to drive a wedge between two people, it can be as difficult a hurdle to overcome as infidelity.
-And while that might sound like hyperbole, the fact is, the emotional wounds created by one partner seemingly choosing work over the other is similar to them sleeping with a different partner.
+And while that might sound like hyperbole, the fact is, the emotional wounds created by one partner seemingly choosing work over the other is similar to them sleeping with someone else.